Yasir-Ghunaim/RealtimeOCL/README.md

 ```

 ## CLOC Installation
-We use CLOC dataset for main experiments.
-To install CLOC, please clone the dataset repo and follow the README instructions: https://github.com/IntelLabs/continuallearning/tree/main/CLOC
+For our main experiments, we rely on the CLOC dataset.
+To install CLOC, please clone the dataset repository and follow the instructions provided in the README file, which can be found at the following link: https://github.com/IntelLabs/continuallearning/tree/main/CLOC

 ## CLOC Preprocessing
-Downloading CLOC depends on the availability of a large list of image URLs hosted on Flickr server.
-After you download CLOC images, most likely, there will be lots of missing images.
-To ensure fast training time, we recommend removing invalid pointers from the CLOC metadata by following the steps in the notebook "preprocess_CLOC.ipynb"
+When downloading CLOC images, it is necessary to access a large list of image URLs hosted on Flickr server.
+However, due to potential issues such as changes in the availability of the images, it is possible that some images will be missing after the download process is complete.
+To ensure optimal training time and minimize errors during dataloading, we strongly recommend removing these invalid pointers from the CLOC metadata.
+This can be accomplished by following the steps outlined in the "preprocess_CLOC.ipynb" notebook.

 ## Usage
 This repo is based on the Avalanche framework.
 We highly recommend going over this quick tutorial to understand the basics of Avalanche: